 Oregonian Media Group: As a leading regional news source and publisher of The Oregonian/OregonLive, the Portland-based company serves readers and advertisers on print, digital and mobile platforms.
-Students can learn from professional journalists about the High School Journalism Intitute, a weeklong summer residential program in Corvallis.
+Students can learn from professional journalists about the High School Journalism Institute, a week-long summer residential program in Corvallis.
 The company is also a Platinum in-kind sponsor of the Expo.

 Swift: Based in Portland, Swift is a strategic creative agency whose client roster includes Starbucks, Google, Nestlé, adidas, and YouTube.
 Like Wieden+Kennedy and the Oregonian Media Group, it also has hosted Career Days.

-Oregon Film: Formerly known as the Governor’s Office of Film & Television and now celebrating its 50th year, Oregon Film promotes the film, video and multimedia industry in Oregon by marketing the state as a filming location and helping homegrown companies.
+Oregon Film: Formerly known as the Governor’s Office of Film & Television, Oregon Film promotes the film, video and multimedia industry in Oregon by marketing the state as a filming location and helping homegrown companies.
 At the Expo, students can learn about local crews who work year round on features, television, advertising and interactive games.
-They can meet professionals from employers such as Koerner Camera Systems, Jake Hull Music, the animation studio Shadow Machine, Ikar, Ravenous Studios, and Open Signal.
+They can learn about the Art of Makeup and meet professionals from employers such as Koerner Camera Systems.

-Be sure to check out Keeping the Arts, Pacific Printing Industries Association, Barbizon, Summit Salon Academy PDX and more while you’re in the Arts & Communication Zone!
+Be sure to check out Aveda Institute Portland, Explore Viz Comm, Oregon Public Broadcasting, Portland Community College and more while you’re in the Arts & Communication Zone!

-So far, more than 7,000 students and over 190 exhibitors have registered for the 15th annual Expo on Tuesday, March 19, 2019, at the Oregon Convention Center.
+About 6,500 students and 195 exhibitors will participate in the 16th annual Expo on Tuesday, March 10, 2020, at the Oregon Convention Center.
 Students learn about career opportunities and the skills and education needed to be successful while employers meet motivated teens who can become today’s interns and tomorrow’s employees.

 The nonprofit Portland Workforce Alliance works year-round with businesses in every sector to provide career-learning opportunities for high school students.
 Research shows that students who have the opportunity to learn about careers while they are in high school are more likely to graduate, continue their education and find satisfying careers.